Splint for Trigger Finger: Release, Treat & Strengthen

 Dupuytren’s Contracture vs Trigger Finger

-Dupuytren’s forms knots under the skin of the palm.
-As these knots form, they create a cord that pulls the fingers into a bent position.
+Dupuytren’s contracture, on the other hand, forms knots under the skin of the palm.
+These knots develop into cords that pull the fingers into a bent position, restricting movement.

 Is trigger finger a form of arthritis?